(PDFs are color managed for best printed results possible)

 Most likely because you’re testing samples outside in daylight which is the most balanced light source there is.

-Since hue family is determined using a light source that mimics daylight, you should feel confident that how your seeing Pashmina is correct.
+Since hue family is determined using a light source that mimics daylight, you should feel confident that how you’re seeing Pashmina is correct.

 Pashmina is not inherently green or purple.